MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-remove-and-reapply-item-entries.md

 ---
-title: How to Remove and Reapply Item Entries | Microsoft Docs
+title: Remove and Reapply Item Entries
 description: You can view and manually change certain item application entries that are created automatically during inventory transactions.
 author: SorenGP
 ms.service: dynamics365-business-central